How Functional Limitations Affect Your Disability Claim

 • Environmental limitations restrict the type of job setting you can work in.
 Conditions that would be aggravated by exposure to dust, fumes, or extreme temperatures—such as asthma or COPD—often result in environmental limitations.

-• Mental limitations limit what types of tasks you're able to perform and who you can perform them with.
-Anxiety and depressive disorders that have an impact on your mood and concentration usually cause mental limitations.
+• Mental limitations limit what types of tasks (skilled, semi-skilled, or unskilled) you're able to perform and who you can perform them with.
+Anxiety and depressive disorders that have an impact on your mood and focus usually cause mental limitations.

 The RFC describes non-exertional limitations by the amount of time that you can perform the activities in a workday.
 How often you can perform a particular action depends on the severity of the condition causing the limitation.
 For example, if your arthritis causes daily, intense swelling in your hands, your RFC might restrict you to "occasional" manipulation of the hands and fingers.
 But if your arthritis causes only a slight tingling in your fingers, your RFC might restrict you to "frequent" manipulation.

-If you can't do your past job duties with your current RFC, the examiner will ask a vocational analyst to determine if there are any other jobs you could do.
+If you can't do your past job duties with your current RFC, Social Security will then need to determine if there are any other jobs you could do despite your functional limitations.

 Your Treating Doctor Can Help Describe Your Functional Limitations

-Because establishing functional limitations is such an important part of a disability claim, Social Security will be on the lookout for any doctor's opinions that can help the agency determine the scope of your limitations.
+Because establishing functional limitations is such an important part of a disability claim, the SSA will be on the lookout for any doctor's opinions that can help the agency determine the scope of your limitations.
 If you have a supportive medical source statement from one or more of your doctors, you'll have an easier time qualifying for disability.

 Establish Functional Limits With Help From an Attorney

-Consider getting help from a disability attorney or advocate.
-A disability lawyer will determine which of your doctors is in a better position to provide an opinion about your conditions and can work directly with your treating doctor to document your functional limitations properly.
-For more information, see our article on how disability attorneys document your limitations.
+You may wish to consider getting help from a disability attorney or advocate.
+An experienced disability lawyer will determine which of your doctors is in a better position to provide an opinion about your conditions and can work directly with your treating doctor to document your functional limitations properly.
+(For more information, see our article on what Social Security disability lawyers do to increase your chances of winning your claim.)

 Boost Your Chance of Being Approved